Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Proof of Theorem

 \begin{remark} Proposition \ref{prop:comparison} also holds when $F$ is degenerate elliptic (i.e, $\lambda = 0$ in Assumption \ref{assumption:structurecondition}) since Theorem 4.7 in \cite{giga1991comparison} applies to degenerate elliptic operators.
-However, the existence of $L^p$-sub- or $L^p$-supersolutions is not guaranteed in that case. \end{remark}
+In this case, however, the existence of $L^p$-sub- or $L^p$-supersolutions is not guaranteed. \end{remark}